 All right, let’s start with the basics.
-Gender is more about the psychological experience and our identity, whereas sex is more about the biology or anatomy of our bodies.
-They are both non-binary, or an either-or sort of thing.
-Gender identity can range from cis woman to cis man, trans woman, trans man, other transmasculine/transfeminine, gender non-binary, genderfluid, agender and so on.
-There are a lot of different variations along the gender identity spectrum.
+Gender refers to our psychological experiences and our identity.
+Sex is about our biology and anatomy.
+They can both be non-binary or either/or.
+Gender identity can range from cis woman to cis man, trans woman, trans man, other transmasculine/transfeminine, gender non-binaryGenderfluid, agender, and so forth.
+There are many different options for gender identity.

-Biological sex itself is also pretty complex.
+The biology of biological sex is complex as well.
 It’s determined by a mix of chromosomes, hormones, external genitals and internal gonads.
 In most people, all of these line up and you get either a male or female body, but in about 1% of the population, one or more of these factors don’t line up so you get what’s called “differences in sex development”, or what’s more commonly known as intersex folks.

 The reality is there’s no one right way to go down on people.
-Different people like different things, especially people with vulvas because there are so many different things that you can do.
-The only way to know what works for your partner is to talk to them, try out different things, pay attention to their body’s reactions and see what they like.
+Different people love different things, especially those with different personalities.
+Vulva There are so many options.
+To find out what works best for you and your partner, it is essential to Talk to them, try out different things, pay attention to their body’s reactions and see what they like.

 Q: How do you teach your partner about sex with women if she’s only been with men before?

-Q: How likely is it to have sex with my straight crush?
+Q: Is it possible to have sex in public with my straight crush?
 (We’re both male.)

-Well, that really depends on how straight, exactly, your straight friend is.
-Research shows that somewhere between 10% and 30% of straight-identified men among the younger generation do have some non-zero, same-sex sexuality attraction, fantasy, desire or openness to something happening with a man.
-Secondarily, is he into you?
-If he does have some flexibility, could that be directed towards you?
+It all depends on how straight your friend is.
+Research has shown that between 10% and 30% percent of straight men in the younger generation have some same-sex sexual attraction, fantasy or openness to anything happening with them.
+Do you think he is interested in you?
+Could he have some flexibility and be directed towards you?

 Also, sometimes folks (of any gender and sexual orientation) end up falling in love or developing deep intimacy with people of the gender they are not typically attracted to, and that love or intimacy can motivate them to become sexually involved with that person, despite them being “the wrong gender.”

-That said, it is quite possible that you and your straight crush never become lovers, and you have to be careful about how much you focus on trying to make that happen.
+However, it’s possible that your straight crush will never be a lover.
+This is why you need to be careful about putting too much emphasis on making that happen.
 You don’t want to cross any consent boundaries or potentially push a friend away by insisting on something he’s not interested in.

-Q: Can you tell me more about demisexuality?
+Q: What can you tell us about demisexuality.

-Demisexuality is on the asexual spectrum and it refers to the experience of only being attracted sexually to someone if and when you have a strong emotional attachment to that person.
+Demisexuality It is available on the The asexual spectrum It refers to the feeling of being attracted to someone sexually only if you feel a strong emotional attachment.
 Non-demisexuals often have the experience of meeting someone or even just seeing someone and immediately being like “oh my god, you’re hot, I wanna have sex with you”, whereas for demisexuals, that kind of sexual desire only happens in the context of deep emotional connection.

 Demi is Latin for “half,” so it’s meant to invoke the idea of half-sexual, half-asexual.
-That said, demisexuality is on a spectrum, so people differ in the extent to which they require emotional connection before feeling sexual attraction.
+However, demisexuality can be seen as a spectrum.
+People have different needs for emotional connection in order to feel sexual attraction.

-Q: Can you give me some advice for discussing sex with an asexual partner?
+Q: Could you please give me some tips on how to have sex with an asexual partner.

-The common denominator for asexual folks is that they feel no sexual desire for or sexual attraction to other people.
+One thing that unites asexuals is their lack of sexual desire for other people or sexual attraction.
 There’s quite a bit of variability in how open or willing they are to have sex with a partner for reasons other than attraction or desire, like for example, feeling close to or pleasing their partner.
-For some asexual people, sex is never on the table.
-Others are happy to engage in it with some frequency.
-So, you have to talk to your partner and see what works for them.
-Given what your sexual needs are, there may or may not be a way to find an overlap in what each of you would be willing to do or desires.
-A lot of asexual folks are open to having an open relationship so their partners can get their sexual needs met elsewhere.
+Sex is not something that many asexuals would consider having.
+Others enjoy it and are willing to have some.
+You need to talk with your partner and find what works for you.
+You have to consider your sexual preferences and find a way to overlap what you want.
+Many asexuals are open to having an affair.
+Open relationship So that their partners can meet their sexual needs elsewhere.

-So, this is a question about gender-affirming surgery for people who were assigned female at birth.
+This question concerns gender-affirming surgeries for those who were born as female.
 There are actually a number of different “bottom” procedures that can happen as part of that process.
-What most people think about is the one that creates a penis and there are a number of different ways to go about creating a penis.
-Some of these require closing the vaginal canal and others do not.
+Most people focus on the procedure that creates a penis.
+There are many ways to do this.
+Some require that you close the vaginal channel, while others do not.
 It really depends on which route you’re interested in.

 Q: How do I deal with the anxiety that comes with telling someone that I’ve never been with a woman before them?
 (I’m a girl.)

-First times of all kinds can often be anxiety-provoking, but the reality is that no one is born experienced at anything.
+Although first experiences of any kind can be stressful, it is a fact that not everyone is born with the ability to do anything.
 It has to be your first time at some point, so it’s okay!
-Let your partner know and see what their reaction is.
-How they react will tell you a lot about if you want to have sex with them.
+You can let your partner know what you think and then see how they react.
+You will be able to tell if they are open to having sex with you by their reactions.
 Your experience will likely be healthier emotionally and more pleasurable if you’re able to have accepting conversations about vulnerable topics.

-There are so many myths about sex toys and so many myths about LGBTQ people.
+There are many myths surrounding sex toys, and many myths regarding LGBTQ people.
 I’m not sure how many myths are about the two together.
-The one that comes to mind first is the belief that when two people with vaginas have sex they have to do it with a strap-on dildo, because there’s no other way to have sex besides penetration with a penis or something resembling it, right?
+One myth that springs to mind is that two people with identical vaginas must have sex together. strap-on dildo, because there’s no other way to have sex besides penetration with a penis or something resembling it, right?

 Just to make sure we’re clear, I’m being sarcastic.
-There are plenty of other ways to have sex.
-Most vagina-owners actually need or strongly prefer external clitoral stimulation either without, or in addition to, penetration for maximum pleasure.
-A lot of the sex that happens between folks with vaginas does not involve strap-on dildos.
+There are many other ways to have sex.
+Vagina-owners often need or strongly prefer external stimulation for maximum pleasure.
+Most of the sex between vaginal owners does not involve strap on dildos.

-Q: How can somebody who is cis make sure to be 100% respectful to the LGBTQ+ community?
+Q: How can someone who is gay be respectful of the LGBTQ+ community?